kineticstoolkit/kineticstoolkit_doc/src/numpy_inf_nan.md

 1 / 0
 ```

-Since operations on arrays perform many arithmetical operations at once, it would be inconvenient to get an error each time only a few calculations failed.
-For this matter, instead of generating errors, NumPy only warns and provides special constants to express infinity ({{np_inf}}) and undetermined numbers ({{np_nan}}, not-a-number):
+Since operations on arrays perform many arithmetic operations at once, it would be inconvenient to get an error each time only a few calculations fail.
+For this reason, instead of generating errors, NumPy only warns and provides special constants to express infinity ({{np_inf}}) and undetermined numbers ({{np_nan}}, not-a-number):

 ```{code-cell} ipython3
 import numpy as np